 Competitive price companies.

+The delivery portion of your bill is where you find distribution charges along with costs associated with transmission, municipal franchise fees, rate riders and balancing pool.
 Whether you choose a Regulated or Competitive Retailer, your distribution company and the delivery portion of your electricity bill or natural gas bill won't change from one retailer to the next.
-Delivery company rates are regulated by the Alberta Utilities Commission.

 Rural Electrification Associations.